ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ![](/normalChanOp/state-2.png#center)

-A red coloured commitment transaction, as shown below, represents past, revoked, commitment transactions.
+A red coloured commitment transaction, as shown below, represents past, revoked commitment transactions.
 If Alice or Bob were to sign and broadcast one of their older revoked commitment transactions then the other side would be able to sweep all their funds.
 So these revoked transactions can effectively be considered